MapBBCode/mapbbcode/README.md

 Documentation for this library and its use is published on [the official website](http://mapbbcode.org).
 Also check out [examples](examples) that demonstrate various aspects of the library.

+Translations are managed with [Transifex](https://www.transifex.com/projects/p/mapbbcode/), please help us with your language.

 ## Supported Browsers

 The library (examples, forum modules and [share.mapbbcode.org](http://share.mapbbcode.org/)) was tested and found to be working good enough in the following browsers: